awkena/qrlabelr/README.md

 -   Was the package properly installed?

--   Were any warnings or error messages returned on package installation?
+-   Were any warnings or error messages returned during package installation?

 -   Do you have the required dependencies installed?